 In the solution that Corollary 1 suggests, the protection gap can be arbitrarily large.
 Indeed, since the number of verifiers is fixed, the shape of the acceptor's Voronoi cell is rather rigid and the boundary of the protection zone can deviate arbitrarily far from this shape.
 The following lemma allows complete protection of a polygonal protection zone.
+That is, in the configuration discussed in the lemma, rejection zone is completely outside the protection zone.

-Lemma 3 Given an n-sided convex polygonal protection zone, it is possible to secure the protection zone completely using n + 1 verifiers.
+Lemma 3: Given an n-sided convex polygonal protection zone, it is possible to secure the protection zone completely using n+1 verifiers.
+Moreover, the single acceptor can be placed in an arbitrary point inside the polygon.

-Proof: Let us place an acceptor at an arbitrary point in the protection zone.
-Also, we place each rejector so that the bisector of the line joining this rejector and the acceptor contains the side of the protection zone as a segment.
+Proof: Let us place an acceptor in an arbitrary point in the protection zone.
+We place each rejector so that the bisector of the line joining this rejector and the acceptor contains the side of the protection zone as a segment.
 Since the protection zone is convex, the Voronoi cell of the only acceptor matches the protection zone.
 Hence, the union of the rejectors' Voronoi cells covers the area outside the protection zone.
 According to Theorem 1, the protocol is secure.
 By definition, the protection provided by this placement of verifiers is complete.
 The total number of verifiers is n + 1.

-Lemma 4 Given an n-sided convex polygonal protection zone containing a circle of radius r, n + 1 verifiers can completely secure this protection zone such that the acceptance zone contains an open disk with radius r - x/2.
+Lemma 4: Given an n-sided convex polygonal protection zone containing a circle of radius r, n+1 verifiers can completely secure this protection zone such that the acceptance zone contains an open disk with radius r - x/2.

-Proof: To estimate the size of the acceptance zone, refer to Figure 1.
-The protection zone contains a circle of radius r.
-We position the acceptor at the center of the circle and the rejectors outside the protection zone, as described in the proof of Lemma 3.
-Note that Lemma 3 holds regardless of the exact position of the acceptor inside the polygon.
-Consider a concentric open disk of radius r - x/2.
+Proof: The proof is illustrated by Figure 1.
+By the conditions of the lemma the protection zone contains a circle of radius r.
+We position the acceptor in the center of the circle and the rejectors outside the protection zone, as described in the proof of Lemma 3.
+Consider a concentric open disk of radius r-x/2.
 The distance between every point in this disk and its nearest rejector is greater than r + x/2.
-Hence, for every point of the disk, the distance to the acceptor is less than that to the nearest rejector by x.
+Hence, for every point of the disk, the distance to the acceptor is less than that to the nearest rejector by at least x.
 According to Lemma 2, the disk is inside the acceptance zone.

-Figure 1: Zone delineation in case of a p onal protection zone.
-Illustration to the of Lemma 4.
+Fig. 1.
+Zone delineation for case of a polygonal protection zone.